-This post is sponsored by Playster.
+This post on book apps is sponsored by Playster.

 Playster is the world’s first all-in-one entertainment service.
 It takes care of everything — ebooks, audiobooks, music, movies, TV shows and games — and gives you unlimited access to millions of titles for one flat monthly fee.
 That’s right!
 Playster lets you enjoy unlimited audiobooks and ebooks — no restrictions, no credit systems.

 The service is accessible through all web browsers, as well as Playster’s Android and iOS apps, on virtually any device.
 What’s more, the offline mode lets you save all of your favorites for on-the-go reading when there’s no Internet access around.
 Sign up today to get your free 30 day trial!

 If you finished a book and didn’t log it into a book tracking app, did you really read it?
 Of course, the answer depends on the reader, but the truth is that nowadays, reading can be a pretty interactive and digital experience.
 I rounded up five of my favorite book apps for reading lovers so your reading experience can be more rounded and less private!
 (Who doesn’t love gushing about books to other book lovers?!)

 As an Android user, I had to pine for this app for months before it was finally available for my device!
 Litsy has a clean, Instagram-like design for book lovers to share photos of the books they’re currently reading.

 My favorite feature is that you can share a quote from the book you’re reading and tag the book.
 There’s something nice about having an app to archive your favorite quotes in an interactive way that I definitely recommend.
 (Available on Android and iOS)

 This is definitely one of the best book apps I have found to track my reading, books I want to read and see what my friends are currently reading.
 It’s not as cool as Litsy, but it’s definitely more functional.